The 99 NFL players, coaches and themes that will define 2018

 19. Jameis Winston, Buccaneers: It was a disappointing season all around in Tampa Bay.
 Winston tried to play through injuries and ended up missing three games.
 But the way he played when he returned from injury -- 317 yards per game, 9 touchdowns and 5 interceptions in five December games -- offered hope that this could be the big breakout year the Buccaneers were hoping 2017 would be.

 20. Dak Prescott, Cowboys: It's only Dak's third season, but it's a big one.
-Since he wasn't a first-round pick, the Cowboys don't hold a fifth-year option on him.
+Because he wasn't a first-round pick, the Cowboys don't hold a fifth-year option on him.
 So 2019 is the final year of his rookie contract, and next offseason is the one in which they'll be thinking about an extension.
 They're trying to tailor the offense around him, but the biggest thing could be a full 16 games with Ezekiel Elliott.

 21. Mitchell Trubisky, Bears: Chicago asked very little of Trubisky when it gave him the starting QB job midway through last season.
 With Matt Nagy installing a new offense, Trubisky will be asked to make more throws, take more risks and shoulder more responsibility.
 There are likely to be growing pains, but by season's end, we should have a much better sense of his future NFL prospects. -- Dan Graziano